-As of December 31, 2018, the majority of our earnings are the result of the rental revenues we receive from our triple-net Master Leases with Penn, Boyd and Eldorado.
+As of December 31, 2019, the majority of our earnings are the result of the rental revenues we receive from our triplenet master leases with Penn, Boyd and Eldorado.
 Additionally, we have rental revenue from the Casino Queen property which is leased back to a third-party operator on a triple-net basis and the Meadows property which is leased to Penn under a single property triple-net lease.
 In addition to rent, the tenants are required to pay the following executory costs: (1) all facility maintenance, (2) all insurance required in connection with the leased properties and the business conducted on the leased properties, including coverage of the landlord's interests, (3) taxes levied on or with respect to the leased properties (other than taxes on the income of the lessor) and (4) all utilities and other services necessary or appropriate for the leased properties and the business conducted on the leased properties.

-Additionally, in accordance with ASC 606 - Revenue from Contracts with Customers ("ASC 606"), we record revenue for the real estate taxes paid by our tenants on the leased properties with an offsetting expense in general and administrative expense within the consolidated statement of income, as we believe we are the primary obligor.
-Similarly, we record revenue for the ground lease rent paid by our tenants with an offsetting expense in general and administrative expense within the consolidated statement of income, as we have concluded that as the lessee we are the primary obligor under the ground leases.
+Additionally, in accordance with ASC 842, we record revenue for the ground lease rent paid by our tenants with an offsetting expense in land rights and ground lease expense within the condensed consolidated statement of income as we have concluded that as the lessee we are the primary obligor under the ground leases.
 We sublease these ground leases back to our tenants, who are responsible for payment directly to the landlord.

-Gaming revenue generated by our TRS Properties is derived primarily from revenue from slot machines and to a lesser extent, table game and poker revenue, which is highly dependent upon the volume and spending levels of customers at our TRS Properties.
-Other revenues at our TRS Properties are derived from dining, retail, and certain other ancillary activities.
+Gaming revenue for our TRS Properties is derived primarily from gaming on slot machines and to a lesser extent, table game and poker revenue, which is highly dependent upon the volume and spending levels of customers at our TRS Properties.
+Other revenues at our TRS Properties are derived from our dining, retail and certain other ancillary activities.